- The men assaulted the guards, knocking the male to the floor and kicking and punching him while pointing a gun at him.

 - I am about to share this theory with Byatt, but she beats me to the punch, with yet another theory of her own.

-- (Of an employee) clock in or out.More example sentences
+- (Of an employee) punch in or out.More example sentences

 - He denied the charges, pointing out that he had spoken to his supervisor and punched the time clock.